cda-tum/mnt-siqad-plugins/README.md

 ## References

-If you use __QuickSim__ in your work, we would appreciate it if you cite the following publication:
+If you use *QuickExact* or *QuickSim* in your work, we would appreciate it if you cite the following publication:

 ```bibtex
 @INPROCEEDINGS{10231266,